 At a press conference at the WHO’s Geneva headquarters, Tedros Adhanom Ghebreyesus, WHO’s Director-General, announced 4,291 deaths worldwide due to the Coronavirus epidemic through March 11.
 The organization had declared a “pandemic” for the H1N1 virus, which last appeared in 2009.

-First case in Turkey
+The first case in Turkey

 The Ministry of Health announced on March 11 that Turkey had seen its first case.